Old Fields Singers

 Today the Sycamore Shoals State Historic Area stands on a part the Old Fields.
-This is where we meet to sing the shapes.
-We meet on the third Sunday and sing from two o'clock until around five.
+We sang here for several years.In June 2014, we

 Most people around here know of shape note singing.
 Some recall singing in the past.
 Many know of family members who sang.
 Note the past tense.
 Because this tradition cannot be found on television.
 It's not played on the radio.
 There are no shape note concert tours.

 In fact, for most of us, we seldom sing at all.
 Maybe, a hymn or two at church, if it is one even possible for our voice.
 Or, the "Star Spangled Banner" (except for those really high notes.)

 Many of us think we "can't sing a lick".
 Or we have been told we should sing "solo" (so low that no one can hear us.)
 We will have no more of this!

 One day we came to our first shape note singing.
 We were drawn by curiosity of what this old time thing might be like.
 We were warmly welcomed and invited to sing with the singers.
 But, we sat in the back and listened.
 And we decided that we wanted more of this.

 We came back.
 We found our place in the square and over time, began to learn to sing this music.
 It took some time and some practice and a good deal of travel, because there was not so much singing nearby.

 We sing this music because it satisfies our soul to join in sweet harmony with friends.
 And now we want to share it.

 Come sit a spell.
 Let's sing.